 The operation of a nuclear power plant poses risk to the public.
 This risk is maintained at an acceptable level to assure public health and safety via compliance with NRC regulations and associated license requirements and implementation of good operating practices.
 As such, each reactor unit has a “baseline” CDF and LERF risk.
 This “baseline” provides a reference point from which a divergence is measured.
 In cases where there is an increase in risk above the baseline, this divergence is described as a degraded condition.
 The term “degraded condition” is intended to describe a reduction in the qualification or functionality of a structure, system or component (SSC) associated with the safety or security of the reactor plant, or other attributes related to all cornerstones.
 Degraded conditions can be categorized into two ways; those that are caused by deficient licensee performance and those that are caused by random events not associated with deficient licensee performance.
 Although both situations can contribute to an increase from the baseline risk, the SDP only focuses on the degraded conditions caused by deficient licensee performance.

 The risk-informed inspection program as described in IMC 2515 (and IMC 2201 for Security) and its various attachments, is based on cornerstone-specific inspectable areas.
 Over the course of a calendar year, NRC inspection staff selects risk-informed samples from each of the inspectable areas defined in the Baseline Inspection Program.
 During the inspection process, a degraded condition may be identified.
 If a degraded condition is identified, the staff makes a determination of whether or not a performance deficiency caused the degraded condition.
 A performance deficiency can occur independently of whether any regulatory requirement was not met.
 Conversely, a regulatory requirement can be violated without any corresponding performance deficiency.
-If a performance deficiency exists and it is determined to be of morethan-minor significance, it meets the definition of an inspection finding (see IMC 061, “Power Reactor Inspection Reports” for more detail).
+If a performance deficiency exists and it is determined to be of more-than-minor significance, it meets the definition of an inspection finding (see IMC 0611, “Power Reactor Inspection Reports,” for more detail).
 All inspection findings must be assessed by the SDP to characterize the safety or security significance.

 The ROP guidance requires that the staff clearly articulate the performance deficiency that caused the degraded condition that resulted in the risk increase.
 Applied across all cornerstones of safety and security, this serves the following purposes: